Alon-Avisar/Alon-Avisar/README.md

 Full-Stack / Frontend Web Developer with knowledge and experience writing single-page-applications Using the latest WEB technologies such as Node.js, Vue.js, Vuex, React.js and Angular.
 A team player, hard worker, focusing on problem solving and detailed orientation, self-learner , organized , determined and adapt quickly to new environments.

-<h3 align="center">At the moment I'm software developer student at Coding academy</h3>
+<h3 align="center">I'm looking for my next challenge as Frontend / Full stack developer positions.</h3>

 • 🧲 A people's person, tech lover,determined and adapt quickly to new environments.

-• 🎯 High self-disciplined with a constant drive for professional excellence.
+• 👨‍💻 High self-disciplined with a constant drive for professional excellence.

 • 🏆 I recently built a clone of airbnb , **check it out**, it has everything!
 [Airbna](https://airbna.onrender.com/#/)